B-VLLM: A Vision Large Language Model with Balanced Spatio-Temporal Tokens: Conclusion

 \section{Conclusion}

 We present a novel vision LLM framework - B-VLLM, designed to address the issue of visual token overload in video understanding with LLMs.
 Our approach controls the number of visual tokens by adaptively selecting the most relevant frames and applying dynamic spatial token sampling and merging.
-Comprehensive experiments show B-VLLM achieves SOTA performance on various video benchmarks.
+Comprehensive experiments confirms the effectiveness of B-VLLM.
+We also highlight the limitations of our method to inform future directions.